plande/grand-scheme/README.md

 In this way, I find it easier to memoize the order (or role) of arguments to functions.

-The library is intended primarily for Guile Scheme, because this is the implementation that I've been using most often.
+The glossary is intended primarily for Guile Scheme, because this is the implementation that I've been using most often.
 For that reason, I also use the module system of Guile, rather than the R6RS module system.
-I hope to change this one day to make the library more portable, but for now I have some more urgent things to do.
+I hope to change this one day to make the glossary more portable, but for now I have some more urgent things to do.

 ## The `(grand scheme)` meta-module